Bank Leumi (UK) plc

 Compliance with tax laws is embedded within the group’s governance structure through consideration of tax issues at all stages in the business cycle.
 Specifically:

-- The group tax strategy is part of the Board approved framework of policies, approved annually by the Board Risk Committee.
+- The group tax strategy is part of the Board approved framework of policies, approved annually by the Audit and Remuneration Committee.

 - Responsibility for the group tax strategy and management of tax risk of the UK group companies ultimately sits with the UK Chief Operating Officer, with day-to-day responsibility assumed by the UK Financial Controller.